 This area is literally 10-20 minutes away from natural bridge state park and has a number of fun things you can do there.
 Firstly, the whole area is shaped in a circle and has a road you can drive around (in a circle).
 Within that circle are several paths you can take with your car to view amazing outlooks.

 If you just want to drive, you will find caves, exits to scenic drives, roads and even trails to outlooks.
 Here is one of the spots we drove through:

 That is a cave with a road inside folks!
 It is one lane only, so you need to take turns to get through it.
 But these beautiful areas are all over the Red River Gorge area.

-4) Enjoy cliff diving at Red River Gorge.
+4) Cliff diving and swimming at Red River Gorge:

-When we saw it was safe, only then did we climb and jump.
-Well in all honesty, my friend jumped, I was too scared…
+When we saw it was safe, only then did we climb up the boulder and jump from it.

 We chose the Chimney Rock trail, which led us to a parking lot, from which we walked about a quarter of a mile to the overlook.